Get access to everything we publish when you sign up for Outside+.

 To lighten up the boot, Lange incorporates Grilamid into the brand’s signature Dual Core shell.
 Grilamid is a lighter material than polyurethane, and it performs great in soft snow conditions.
 Lange also put the EVA liner on a diet for the XT3 Tour, cutting out any excess materials but still making sure it’s heat-moldable and properly regulates temperature.

 Similar elements to the heavier XT3 include Lange’s active power V-Lock ski/walk mode switch.
-While most boots with a walk mode use a narrow metal bar to connect the cuff with the shell, the V-Lock uses a wide PU plate that delivers consistent progressive forward flex when in ski-mode backed up by a metal-on-metal locking mechanism that minimizes any play.
-This provides a better feel during descents and still allows for a 53-degree range of motion when in walk-mode.
+While most boots with a walk mode use a narrow metal bar to connect the cuff with the shell, the V-Lock uses a wide PU plate that delivers consistent progressive forward flex when in ski-mode.
+This provides a better feel during descents while still allowing for a 53-degree range of motion when in walk-mode.